PA code of conduct

 You have a responsibility to deal with any complaints about the services you deliver while working as one of our approved personal assistants.

-Complaints should be dealt with promptly, effectively and courteously, in accordance with good business practice and the terms of the scheme.
+Complaints should be dealt with promptly, effectively and courteously, in accordance with good business practice and the terms of the Support with Confidence Scheme.

 If you can’t resolve a complaint, you should offer to refer the complaint to the scheme operator so that they can assist in finding a resolution.
 If the complainant prefers, you can give them the scheme operator’s details so that they can contact them directly.